dandre3000/thread/README.md

 #### workerdata
 Data sent to a thread upon creation.
 #### transfer
-Array of objects that will be transfered and emptied whenever another thread uses Thread.prototype.invoke to invoke a function on this thread made available using Thread.expose.
+Array of objects that will be transfered and emptied whenever another thread uses Thread.prototype.invoke to call a function on this thread made available using Thread.expose.
 ```js
 // transfer a MessagePort from a worker to the main thread
 import { Thread } from '@dandre3000/thread'